NCSS and PASS on a Mac

 Parallels Desktop and VMWare Fusion

 Both of these products allow the user to run Windows and Mac OS X applications side-by-side.
-The listed price for Parallels Desktop is $79.99, and the listed price for VMWare Fusion is $79.99.
-For each of these products, a license to Windows (XP, Vista, 7, 8, or 10) is also required.
+View the details and price for Parallels Desktop or the details and price of VMWare Fusion.
+For each of these products, a license to Windows is also required.
 NCSS makes no specific recommendation as to which of these products is better.
 With Parallels Desktop or VMWare Fusion and a Windows license, any Windows application (not just NCSS or PASS) can be run on your Mac.

 Apple Boot Camp